Cloud Hosted PBX Details

 When purchasing Hosted PBX, ZOBOLT will first review your local office network.
 Your business might need cabling or network switches, maybe even a new router to handle the additional voice traffic.
 Many small business customers do not require any additional network equipment.
 The base cable to your phone and the network switch in your office should be Cat5 or even better Cat6.
 If you are connecting your PC and your VoIP Phone into the same network switch, we recommend at minimum 100 Mbps full duplex Ethernet interface.
 Additionally, you should consider using VLAN segmenting when transporting voice over your local area network (LAN).
 Many small businesses have limited knowledge of LAN networks, so it’s a good idea to contact ZOBOLT.

 Internet lines come into your office in the form of Cable Internet, T1 Circuits, Ethernet Internet, but the most advanced is Fiber Optic Internet.
 You can connect directly to your provider with a point-to-point circuit, but that is rare.
 Today, most companies use broadband internet to connect to a Hosted PBX provider.
 If your making one or two simultaneous calls, your current internet connection might work fine.
 In a micro-office setting, cable internet might work great, but fiber is always recommended.
-If you are making 5 to 10 or more simultaneous calls at a time, you should consider a high bandwidth Ethernet connections with Class of Service (CoS).
+If you are making 5 or more simultaneous calls, you should consider a high bandwidth Ethernet connection with Class of Service (CoS).
 Every office network is different, and not all VoIP calls use the same amount of bandwidth.

 VoIP phone call quality depends greatly on the amount of internet traffic you have on your PC network.
 If your office is moving large files across the internet or you have other high traffic internet service into and out of your office, you should consider high bandwidth connections.
 Higher bandwidth internet connections normally require higher capacity routers, additional network engineering and more expensive network equipment.
 Typically, each Hosted PBX VoIP Phone will use 90 (kbps) of your internet bandwidth.
 ZOBOLT Hosted PBX providers are flexible and allow calls at lower bandwidth speeds.
 Codec’s such as G.729 only use 8 kbps and are much more efficient.